 The Doctoral Programme in History and Cultural Heritage has two application periods for doctoral study rights each year – one in the spring and one in the fall.

-The next round of applications will be held from April 3rd to April 16th, 2018.
+The spring application period is from April 3, 2018 09:00 AM (EEST) until April 16, 2018 03:00 PM (EEST).
 Applicants will be informed of the decisions by June 15th, 2018.
 Those granted a study right must accept it by June 29th.
 Study rights granted in the spring round of applications will begin on July 2nd, 2018.

 Applications are submitted using an electronic application form, which will be open during the application period.
 All applicants must submit the following documents as part of their application (points 1–4 are integrated in the electronic application form; points 5–6 are submitted as scanned attachments):